Welcome to Community Village!

 What’s happening in the community?

-What’s the vision?
+What’s the mission?

 Foster community & connection

-Offer inspiration & reminders
+Offer inspirations & reminders (to practice)

 Integrate meditation practice into our daily lives